 Pace was the first transit agency in northeastern Illinois and the second in the state to achieve a fully accessible fixed route bus fleet.
-In 2015, Pace received a perfect score in an enhanced review of Pace’s ADA Paratransit policies and operations conducted by the Federal Transit Administration.
-Accessible public transportation ensures that people with disabilities have equal access in their pursuit of personal, educational and professional ambitions and to participate fully in public life.
+Accessible public transportation ensures that people with disabilities have, by riding Pace fixed route bus service, equal access in their pursuit of personal, educational and professional ambitions and to participate fully in public life.
 Public transportation, public spaces and communications are now more accessible than ever.

 Pace's accessible service includes:

 - A fully accessible fixed route bus fleet.

 - Buses that "kneel" and are equipped with ramps for accessible boarding.

 - Buses that have designated priority seating areas for people with disabilities and older adults, as well as wheelchair securement